 We are continuing to raise awareness of our zero-tolerance approach to modern slavery across our Company and suppliers by doing the following:

 - Displaying posters and materials to raise awareness.

-- Offering a confidential ‘Speak Up’ help line should employees wish to raise the matter confidentially.
+- Offering a confidential ‘Speak Up’ helpline should employees wish to raise the matter confidentially.

 - Conducting audits of our labour suppliers which may include worker interviews and verification of information to ensure workers are paid in accordance with legislation and are not subjected to forms of modern slavery.

-- Registering on the Stronger Together website to understand further actions we can take as a business, as well as registering to be a Business Partner of ‘Stronger Together’.
+- Continuing to work with Stronger Together to understand further actions we can take as a business.

 - Enforcing strict controls throughout our recruitment process.

 - Operating in accordance with ETI and SEDEX baselines.